mclafferty/recycleai2/README.md

 5. You should now be able to press the play button in Xcode to build and run the application on a simulator device.

 # Object Detection
 Our repo contains both attempts at building an object detection model.
 The "object detection- attempt1" folder contains our initial experimentation with object detection in python.
 The "object detection- attempt2" folder contains our final object detection .mlmodel file as well as a file named "annotations.json" which has the coordinates of the bounding boxes that were used to train our model.
-To train your own object detection model either drag and drop our object detection trainnig images and "annotations.json" file into the CreateML interface or following the instructions here ___ on how to create your own training bounding boxes.
+To train your own object detection model either drag and drop our object detection trainnig images and "annotations.json" file into the CreateML interface or following the instructions here https://hackernoon.com/how-to-label-data-create-ml-for-object-detection-82043957b5cb on how to create your own training bounding boxes.

 # Classification
+The "classification" folder contains all files pertaining to our CNN image classification model.

+To run the jupyter notebook file "cnn_model.ipynb":
+1. Download classifcaiton data from google drive link above
+2. run jupyter notebook "cnn_model.ipynb" to open the notebook
+3. adjust file paths for train_ds and val_ds to match the path where the downloaded data is located